freenet/web/hugo-site/content/news/eventual-convergence.md

   relying instead on local operations and efficient propagation through a structured small-world network.

-Thus, **Freenet's Summary-Delta Convergence** not only simplifies the problem of achieving eventual consistency in distributed systems but also provides the flexibility and efficiency needed for diverse, decentralized applications.
+Thus, **Freenet's Summary-Delta Synchronization** not only simplifies the problem of achieving eventual consistency in distributed systems but also provides the flexibility and efficiency needed for diverse, decentralized applications.